 This island location is breathtaking and features its very own culture, events, and way of doing things.
-It is arguably the prettiest location in the game, especially for those of us who love beaches.
-If you look over the world, you will get great rewards as everything blooms and grows into something special.
+It is arguably the prettiest location in the game, especially for people who love beaches.
+If you explore and forage throughout the world, you will get great rewards as everything blooms and grows into something special.

 Get Together Pack

-Coming in with a huge amount of lots (27), Windenburg is a massive coastal town to explore.
-It comes with both countryside and city locations, and plenty of choices in community lots.
+Coming in with a huge number of lots (27), Windenburg is a massive coastal town to explore.
+It comes with both countryside and city locations, and plenty of community lots.
 That includes two bars, two cafés, a pool, a gym, a nightclub, and a park, all you can explore and enjoy.

-Be sure to check out the on Haunt Estate, the Ancient Ruins, and The Bluffs, where events will take place in this World.
+Be sure to check out the Von Haunt Estate, the Ancient Ruins, and The Bluffs, where events will take place in this World.
 For example, The Bluffs has some pretty wicked dance parties.